Air quality review and assessment

 There are currently four air quality management areas (AQMA) in the borough.
 In three areas (Chester, Ellesmere Port and Frodsham) the source of the problem is nitrogen dioxide (NO2) from road traffic.
 In Thornton le Moors it is sulphur dioxide (SO2) from industrial sources.

 Action Plans identify the options available for the improvement of air quality in the AQMAs.
 Improvement measures identified in the action plans are developed in consultation with highways, planning and transport departments and, where necessary, the Environment Agency.
-A draft action plan has been produced for Thornton-le-Moors.

 Detailed assessments have found that the air quality objectives are unlikely to be exceeded for the following strategy pollutants: